 From the very beginning it must be mentioned that the course will be critical and forward-looking.
 However, it will naturally involve a detailed discussion of the current law through contact hours.
-There will be two contact hours in a week.
-As much as direct lecturing method will be used for this course, students remain required to prepare themselves in advance for participation in the discussion by doing appropriate research and reading.
-Student's preparation should be such that (s)he is equipped, if so asked, to lead the discussion of the topic.
+There will be two contact hours per week.
+As much as the direct lecturing method will be used for this course, students are required to prepare themselves in advance for participation in the discussion by doing appropriate research and reading, including the reading of cases before they are discussed in class.
+Student's preparation should be such that s/he is equipped, if so asked, to lead the discussion of the topic.
 This approach will ensure that students learn to think critically and not merely absorb information.